OpenWaterFoundation/owf-data-co-ditch-and-reservoir-companies/README.md

 * **Metadata_DitchReservoirCompany** worksheet serves as the metadata for data columns in the **DitchReservoirCompany** worksheet.

+### Colorado-Ditch-Reservoir-Companies.csv Contents ###

+This file is the **DitchReservoirCompany** worksheet saved in csv format.
+To use this file, **do not** first open in Excel, because IDs that contain leading zeroes will not show those zeroes.
+Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

 ## Attribution ##

 The data sources for this dataset are listed below.

-* The Business Entity ID is from the [Colorado Information Marketplace](https://data.colorado.gov/Business/Business-Entities-in-Colorado/4ykn-tg5h/data) and is a state-assigned identification number.
-OWF filtered the dataset based on the words "ditch", "irrigation" and "reservoir".
-The dataset was also the source of the EntityStartDate and EntityEndDate data.
+* DitchReservoirCompanyName and BusinessEntity_ID are from the Colorado Information Marketplace's [Business Entities in Colorado dataset](https://data.colorado.gov/Business/Business-Entities-in-Colorado/4ykn-tg5h/data).
+The BusinessEntity_ID is a State-assigned identification number.
+OWF filtered the dataset based on the words "ditch", "irrigation" and "reservoir" and exported the results to CSV files.
+The combined CSV file can be found [here](https://github.com/OpenWaterFoundation/owf-data-co-ditch-and-reservoir-companies/blob/master/data-orig/Business-Entities-in-Colorado.csv).
+The dataset was also the source of the EntityStartDate, EntityEndDate and Municipality data columns.
 * Over half of the companies have a physical address listed in the dataset, but not latitude/longitude coordinates.
 To obtain coordinate data, the dataset was opened in [Google Sheets](https://www.google.com/sheets/about/).
 An add-on named Geocode by Awesome Table can take a physical address and convert it to coordinates, as long as the street address, city, state and zip code are provided.
 * The IBCC_Basin column indicates which [Interbasin Compact Committee](http://cwcb.state.co.us/about-us/about-the-ibcc-brts/Pages/main.aspx) basin the company is located in.
 To fill this column, OWF first saved the DitchReservoirCompany worksheet in csv format and then opened the file in QGIS to create a point layer of ditch companies.
 Then a GIS shapefile of the IBCC basins was overlayed onto the point layer.
 A shapefile of the basins can be found within the [Colorado Water Conservation Board (CWCB)'s Data Viewer](https://www.coloradodnr.info/h5v/Index.html?viewer=cwcbviewer).
 The IBCC Basin layer is within the Admin Boundary category.
 All of the ditch companies within a specific basin were then selected and labeled with the basin name.
-* The [Ditch and Reservoir Company Alliance](http://www.darca.org/) maintains a list of members on its website.
-The list was directly copied from the website and pasted into an Excel spreadsheet.
+* The [Ditch and Reservoir Company Alliance](http://www.darca.org/member-listing/) maintains a list of members on its website.
+The list was directly copied from the website and pasted into an [Excel](https://github.com/OpenWaterFoundation/owf-data-co-ditch-and-reservoir-companies/blob/master/data-orig/DARCA-Members.csv) spreadsheet.
 * Website URLs were found by manually searching for company websites.

 ## Data Workflow ##

 This dataset was first created by downloading the "Business Entities in Colorado" dataset from the Colorado Information Marketplace.
 Data were filtered to only include entities with the words "ditch", "irrigation" and "reservoir" in the entity name.
 Further filtering was then required to eliminate entities that were landscaping companies "i.e., "X Irrigation and Landscaping Company".
-Each entity has a state-assigned identification number, which OWF is referring to as BusinessEntity_ID.
+Each entity has a State-assigned identification number, which OWF is referring to as BusinessEntity_ID.
 Other data columns that come from this dataset include EntityStartDate, EntityEndDate and Municipality.
 OWF created a unique text identifier (OWF_ID) that may be used in the future to link additional datasets.
 OWF manually cross-referenced DitchReservoirCompanyName with the DARCA-Members.csv dataset.
 From here, the general workflow is as follows:
 1. Data flags are created for many of the data columns that indicate data status as described above.